fsprojects/Avalonia.FuncUI/docs/view-basics/attributes.md

 <figure><img src="../.gitbook/assets/Screenshot 2023-11-10 at 09.34.54.png" alt=""><figcaption></figcaption></figure>

-Capturing state that changes over time should be avoided is most cases.
+Capturing state that changes over time should be avoided in most cases.
 You can provide FuncUI with a way of knowing when to update your handler function. \
 \
 Update handler function on render if current value changed: